 printf-style format specifiers supported by

-“Paragraphs and Line Breaks” describes how paragraphs and line breaks are represented.
+Words, Paragraphs, and Line Breaks describes how words, paragraphs, and line breaks are determined.

 NSCharacterSetmethods to create standard and custom character sets.

 NSScannerobjects, which interpret and convert the characters of an

 NSStringmethods that manipulate strings as file-system paths.

 Drawing Strings discusses the methods of the